 1. Customer self-service

-Customer service presents a broad, but solvable, set of interactions that can easily be modeled.
-Below are some prevalent examples of areas where organizations are meeting the demands of growing volume in a cost-effective way using intelligent virtual assistants:
+AI customer service presents a broad, but solvable, set of interactions that can easily be modeled.
+Below are some prevalent examples of areas where organizations are meeting the demands of growing volume in a cost-effective way using artificial intelligence for customer support:

 Advances in technology have created new possibilities for engaging users through intelligent VAs, while growing consumer expectations of instant, personalized, virtual interactions have opened new opportunities.
 Organizations that leverage these powerful solutions position themselves to improve customer loyalty, reduce per-contact costs, decrease call center attrition rates, and streamline operations to scale efficiently.
 As virtual assistants continue to become more intelligent and capable, new and more complex use cases will continue to emerge, which will revolutionize the way service is delivered globally across an organization, impacting customers, employees, and everyone in between.